-I am the copyright owner of the photographs being infringed at:
+I am the copyright owner of the photograph being infringed at:

-Copies of the photographs being infringed are included to assist with their removal from the infringing Web sites.
+A copy of the photograph being infringed is attached to assist with its removal from the infringing website.

-This letter is official notification under the provisions of Section 512(c) of the Digital Millennium Copyright Act (“DMCA”) to effect removal of the above-reported infringements.
-I request that you immediately issue a cancellation message as specified in RFC 1036 for the specified postings and prevent the infringer, who is identified by its Web address, from posting the infringing photographs to your servers in the future.
-Please be advised that law requires you, as a service provider, to “expeditiously remove or disable access to” the infringing photographs upon receiving this notice.
+This letter is official notification under the provisions of Section 512(c) of the Digital Millennium Copyright Act (“DMCA”) to effect removal of the above-reported infringement.
+I request that you immediately remove the specified posting and prevent the infringer, who is identified by its web address, from posting the infringing photograph to your servers in the future.
+Please be advised that law requires you, as a service provider, to “expeditiously remove or disable access to” the infringing photograph upon receiving this notice.
 Noncompliance may result in a loss of immunity for liability under the DMCA.